pulumi/pulumi-hugo/themes/default/content/docs/using-pulumi/adopting-pulumi/import/_index.md

 * The first argument, `type`, is the Pulumi type token to use for the imported resource.

-    As [mentioned above](#how-import-works), you'll find the type token for a given resource by navigating to the Import section of the resource's API documentation in the [Pulumi Registry](/registry/).
-The type token of an [Amazon S3 Bucket](/registry/packages/aws/api-docs/s3/bucket/#import) resource, for example, is `aws:s3/bucket:Bucket`.
+    As mentioned in [Where to find the type token and lookup property](#how-import-works), you'll find the type token for a given resource by navigating to the Import section of the resource's API documentation in the [Pulumi Registry](/registry/).
+For example, the type token of an [Amazon S3 Bucket](/registry/packages/aws/api-docs/s3/bucket/#import) resource, for example, is `aws:s3/bucket:Bucket`.

 * The second argument, `name`, is the [resource name](/docs/concepts/resources/names) to apply to the resource once it's imported.
-The generated code will use this name for the resource declaration, so like all Pulumi resource names, it must be unique within the scope of the containing project.
+The generated code will use this name for the resource declaration (the first parameter in any resource), so like all Pulumi resource names, it must be unique among all resources for this type within the scope of the containing project.
+(That is, you may have an S3 bucket and a VPC named `foo`, but you cannot have two S3 buckets named `foo`.)

 * The third argument, `id`, is the value to use for the resource lookup in the cloud provider.
 This value should correspond to the designated lookup property specified in the Import section of the resource's API documentation in the Registry.